nunopenim/pyCombotCAS_API/DOCUMENTATION.md

 other functions, it returns a string, but not before converting it (using Python's datetime library) in a human readable format.
 It will then return the time in the format of hh:mm:ss, dd-mm-yyyy.
 This time is in UTC format, for international use.
-If it fails to get a time (because user might not be CAS banned at all), it returns "None" (again, not the Python None object).
+If it fails to get a time (because user might not be CAS banned at all), it returns None.